Master of Science in Communicative Disorders

 As a speech-language pathologist, you will work with clients ranging from infants to senior citizens.
 You will treat clients who have language, articulation, fluency, swallowing, voice and hearing disorders, and you will work in settings such as public schools, preschools, private clinics, hospitals and rehabilitation centers.

 Our CDIS graduate program offers a hybrid of traditional on-campus and online classes.
 Students must complete a fall or spring semester on campus when they are enrolled in CDIS 501 (their first practicum).
 This is typically completed in the second semester for full-time students.
 If you meet all first semester practicum and evaluation competencies, you may complete the remainder of your courses and practicum off campus as long as you continue to attain competencies in future practicums.
 Please note practicum site availability in your chosen area may be limited in some geographic locales, and you may need to relocate in some cases.
 Distance learning coursework requires synchronous enrollment, meaning you must "attend" all courses remotely during the time the course is being taught on campus.
 Our program is also unique in that you can transition between full-time and part-time status at any time during the program.

 Graduate school is an intense experience.
-For every hour you spend in class, you'll need an additional three hours outside of class for study.
 We recognize you may need to be employed, and we are willing to work with you.
-Unfortunately, you will not be able to work full-time and attend the CDIS graduate program.
-Part-time enrollment may be compatible with part-time employment for some students.
+Unfortunately, you will not be able to work full-time and attend the CDIS graduate program full-time.
+Part-time enrollment is compatible with part-time employment for most students.

 Additional information about our graduate program can be found at the CDIS portal community.